Coprosma virescens

 The fruit is an oblong drupe, yellow to white in colour and up to 6 mm long.
 However, the fruit appears greenish when ripe because of the visible presence of the green seeds within.
 This feature gives rise to the specific name.

-It has a wide distribution, from Masterton southwards on the North Island.
+It has a wide distribution, and is found in both the North and South Islands.
+In the North Island it is found from the Gisborne ranges and south from Taihape.
+In the South Island it is common from Canterbury southwards, extending to Southland.
+It is not found in Westland, and is uncommon in the remaining South Island regions.
+Through much of its range it is uncommon or absent.

+C. virescens is popular in cultivation because of its tangled twiggy growth form, and that it will tolerate a wide range of soils and conditions.